Freedom (application)

-Freedom (often referred to as the Freedom app) is a cross-platform productivity application that blocks websites, apps, or the entire Internet across devices to reduce digital distraction.
+Freedom (often referred to as the Freedom app) is an American cross-platform productivity application that blocks websites, apps, or the entire Internet across devices to reduce digital distraction.
 First released in 2009, it has been used to manage phone addiction, reduce doomscrolling, and sustain focus in professional and academic settings.
 It is frequently cited as a digital wellbeing tool and used in digital detox routines.

 Overview

 Freedom enables users to create customizable blocklists of websites or apps and schedule sessions where internet access is restricted for a set duration.
 Its "Locked Mode" prevents sessions from ending prematurely, supporting behavioral commitment during work or study periods.

 Sessions can be synchronized across user devices, including macOS, Windows, iOS, Android, and ChromeOS.
 Sessions can be scheduled to start automatically and run simultaneously across platforms.

 The software was originally written by Fred Stutzman while he was a Ph.D. student at the University of North Carolina at Chapel Hill.